Nickel Inconel 718 View AMS Numbers >

 Due to its combination of properties, the Nickel Inconel 718 is used for a wide range of applications, such as liquid-fueled rockets, rings, and casings, various formed sheet metal parts for aircraft and land-based gas turbine engines, cryogenic tankage, and for fasteners and instrumentation parts.

-Tech Steel & Materials offers the alloy Nickel Inconel 718 in 9 sub-type specifications, each in multiple shapes/forms:
+Tech Steel & Materials offers the alloy Nickel Inconel 718 in 9 sub-type specifications, each in multiple and customized shapes/forms:

 - AMS 5589 (Tubing)